- Latin America

 NEAREST AIRPORT Windhoek.

-TRANSFERS Transfers from Windhoek airport on first day to the start of the ride on the second day and back to Windhoek on last day cost $560.04 per person.
+TRANSFERS from Windhoek airport on the first day, to the start of the ride on the second day and back to Windhoek on last day are included in the ride price.
 These are non-optional transfers and are not refundable.

 The meeting point is Windhoek and we will arrange transfers for you.

 On the first day of the ride your flight can arrive at Windhoek International Airport at any time.
 You will then be transferred to a Windhoek guesthouse, where you spend the first night.
 Check-in at the guesthouse is usually from 13:00.
 If you arrive before this you can make use of the main facilities until your room is ready.